 Suspension upgrades not only improve handling but also tweak the appearance of your Evo.

 Coilovers and lowering springs are obvious options when it comes to lowering ride height.
 Combined with camber kits and sway bars, you can dial in your suspension’s geometry for maximum grip between your tires and the road.

 Before you choose what to upgrade, you should exactly know what you want from that upgrade and where you plan to drive your car.

 Unlike other cars, using lowering springs isn’t as popular for tweaking the ride height of an Evo X. This is mostly because lowering springs don’t offer the kind of adjustability you need for a car that handles very well.

 However, lowering springs are one of the cheapest ways to lower your car, so it’s still an option for some owners.

 Here’s are some decent options from trusted brands:

-The best way to upgrade the handling of your Evo X is by installing high-performance coilovers.
+The best way to upgrade handling is by installing high-performance Evo X coilovers.
 Choosing a more expensive kit will give you the best performance and adjustment while retaining a streetable ride quality.